daveyarwood/blog.djy.io/_posts/2014-07-09-whys-guide-to-ruby-in-clojure-part-5.md

 ; ex.
 15:
 ; (Ruby-specific example about attr_reader)

 ; ex.
-16:
+16
+; (Ruby example showing the explicit naming of traits for the Creature class...)
+{% endhighlight %}

-; come to think of it, our Clojure version of _why's Creature class ; is actually better in that it's more flexible! _why's class is set ; up such that every class that inherits from Creature has 4 traits:
-; life, strength, charisma and weapon.
-Our defcreature macro lets you ; choose what attributes each creature has.
-If we wanted to, we could ; redefine our macro to only allow those 4 specific attributes, and ; that would even simplify our code a bit.
-This is a good example of ; the flexibility, power and (relative) simplicity of Clojure's macros.
+Come to think of it, our Clojure version of \_why's Creature class is actually better in that it's more flexible! \_why's class is set up such that every class that inherits from Creature has 4 traits: life, strength, charisma and weapon.
+Our `defcreature` macro lets you choose what attributes each creature has.
+If we wanted to, we could redefine our macro to only allow those 4 specific attributes, and that would even simplify our code a bit.
+This is a good example of the flexibility, power and (relative) simplicity of Clojure's macros.

+In the next example, \_why shows us what Ruby does "behind the scenes" with his Creature class.
+So, here is what our `defcreature` macro does behind the scenes when we call `(defcreature Dragon ...)`:

+{% highlight clojure %}
 ; ex.
 17:
-; in this example, _why shows us what Ruby does "behind the scenes" ; with his Creature class.
-So, here is what our defcreature macro does ; behind the scenes when we call (defcreature Dragon ... etc.):

 (do
   (defrecord DragonRecord [life strength charisma weapon]) (defn Dragon [] (new DragonRecord 1340 451 1020 939)))
+{% endhighlight %}

-; this template isn't exactly like that of _why's Creature class.
-; The main difference is that _why's Creature template defines all ; creature "subclasses" to have the same 4 traits -- life, strength, ; charisma and weapon.
-In contrast, our defcreature macro lets each ; creature have its own custom traits, making for more custom creature ; creation.
-This is certainly possible in Ruby, as well, but would ; perhaps make for a more complicated example in this introduction to ; metaprogramming in Ruby.
+This template isn't exactly like that of \_why's Creature class.
+The main difference is that \_why's Creature template defines all creature "subclasses" to have the same 4 traits -- life, strength, charisma and weapon.
+In contrast, our `defcreature` macro lets each creature have its own custom traits, making for more flexible creature creation.
+This is certainly possible in Ruby, as well, but would perhaps make for a more complicated example than would be digestible in \_why's introduction to metaprogramming in Ruby.

+{% highlight clojure %}
 ; ex.
 18:
 ; same as exs.
 11-13
+{% endhighlight %}

+Clojure has an `eval` method too, but it operates on a data structure instead of a string:

+{% highlight clojure %}
 ; ex.
 19:
-; Clojure has an "eval" method too, but it operates on a data structure ; instead of a string:

 (def drgn (Dragon))
 ; is identical to...
 (def drgn (eval '(Dragon)))